A Modern Utopia: Cats, dogs and horses

 It is noted that the Utopian society embarked on "a systematic world-wide attempt to destroy for ever a great number of contagious and infectious diseases."
 This involved not only the elimination of rats and mice, but also – "for a time at any rate" – "a stringent suppression of the free movement of familiar animals," i.e.: "the race of cats and dogs – providing, as it does, living fastnesses to which such diseases as plague, influenza, catarrhs and the like, can retreat to sally forth again – must pass for a time out of freedom, and the filth made by horses and the other brutes of the highway vanish from the face of the earth."
 There are no cats or dogs to be seen anywhere in the Utopian cities.
 It is not specified what happened to the dogs, cats and horses living in the world when this change took place and whether some of them are still preserved in a location completely segregated from human society, to be reintroduced at some future date.

+Marriage

+A central principle of the Utopian regime depicted by Wells is that not all people are allowed to get married.
+Marriage is a privilege granted only to people who pass certain criteria set by the regime.
+Wells does not refer to the obvious issue that people who are not allowed to get married may still engage in sex and have children.
+Such "unauthorized" children would evidently not benefit from the state-run child care and educational system described in detail in the novel.
+That, however, would tend to create an underclass of impoverished, uneducated vagrants - of which the book makes no reference.